Wireless doorbells are garnering a lot of attention. Compared to traditional doorbells, wireless products require less work and drilling.

 In this Ring 2 vs Ring article, we’ll evaluate, compare and review the most important aspects of both wireless doorbells.
-We’ll also present a few detailed charts and lastly, we’ll come up with a reasonable verdict and crown either of these as the leading product.
+We’ll also present a few detailed charts and, lastly, we’ll come up with a reasonable verdict and crown one of these as the leading product.

 1. Installation Process

 It’s crucial for all smart products to have simple setup processes since no one likes spending hours watching guides and reading manuals to complete a simple task like this.

 Luckily, Ring manufactures DIY devices and setting up either of these is pretty simple.
 It takes around 5 minutes to complete the installation process and there’s no chance of messing up.